 If you have service with an acquired or affiliated company, different rules for determining credited service may apply.
-For details about the rules that apply to you, see Appendix C (Special Rules for Former Employees With Acquired Companies) on Page 34.
+For details about the rules that apply to you, see Appendix C (Special Rules for Former Employees With Acquired Companies) on Page 38.
 Also, if you have agreement service with the Company, a portion of this service may count as credited service (see "If You Have Agreement Employment" on Page 11).
-Finally, if your Union Pacific employment is interrupted, the break in service may affect your credited service (see "If You Have a Break in Service" on Page 13.)
+Finally, if your Union Pacific employment is interrupted, the break in service may affect your credited service (see "If You Have a Break in Service" on Page 14.)

-Disabled - For purposes of the Plan, disabled means you are receiving disability benefits under the Union Pacific Corporation Long-Term Disability Plan.
+Disabled/Disabled Participant - For purposes of the Plan, disabled or disabled participant means you are receiving disability benefits under the Union Pacific Corporation Long-Term Disability Plan.